QInfer/python-qinfer/doc/source/guide/tomography.rst

 ------------

 Tomography is the most common quantum statistical problem being the subject of both theoretical and practical studies.
-The :mod:`qinfer.tomograpy` module has rich support for many of the common models of tomography including standard distributions and heuristics, and also provides convenient plotting tools.
+The :mod:`qinfer.tomography` module has rich support for many of the common models of tomography including standard distributions and heuristics, and also provides convenient plotting tools.